Perspective

 The following research projects are currently active in our laboratory.

-Global Warming Impact on Coastal Zones
+Climate Change Projection and Impact Assessment on Coastal Zones

 The influence of global climate change due to greenhouse effects on the earth's environment must be considered in impact assessment, mitigation, and adaptation strategies for our society's future.
-Coastal areas are especially vulnerable to changes in wave activity and extreme weather events, whether in terms of loss of human life and property or in terms of erosion of coastlines and coastal structures.
+Coastal areas are especially vulnerable to changes in wave activity and extreme weather events, whether in terms of loss of human life and property or terms of erosion of coastlines and coastal structures.

 Reference

-- Mizuta, R. et al. (2017) Over 5000 years of ensemble future climate simulations by 60 km global and 20 km regional atmospheric models, The Bulletin of the American Meteorological Society (BAMS), July, pp.1383-1398. doi: 10.1175/BAMS-D-16-0099.1
+https://doi.org/10.1186/s40645-020-00367-7 - Mizuta, R. et al. (2017) Over 5000 years of ensemble future climate simulations by 60 km global and 20 km regional atmospheric models, The Bulletin of the American Meteorological Society (BAMS), July, pp.1383-1398. doi: 10.1175/BAMS-D-16-0099.1

 Projection of future coastal climate